 By Europe, we mean the countries in the EU, plus Andorra, Iceland, Liechtenstein, Norway, Serbia and Switzerland.
 In these countries, all UK motor insurance policies have to provide a minimum level of cover.

-As of 2021, you'll need a Green Card to drive in Europe.
+As of 2021, you'll need Green Card to drive in Europe.

 We provide Green Cards at no extra cost, but you'll need to have a policy that's 15 days or longer.

 Just chat to our customer support team once you've bought your policy.
-They'll ask for a few details about your trip, and then they'll get a Green card sent to you within a few working days.
+They'll ask for a few details about your trip, then we'll send you your card within a few working days.